Pillars

 What is customer feedback software?

-Customer feedback software is a platform that collects, organizes, and analyzes feedback from your users across multiple channels: in-app bug reports with session replay, NPS/CSAT/CES surveys, feature requests with voting, and qualitative responses.
-It consolidates these signals so your team can spot patterns, identify critical issues, and make product decisions informed by data.
-It also automates closing the loop — notifying users when their requested features ship or their bugs are fixed.
+Customer feedback software is a platform that collects, organizes, and analyzes feedback from your users across multiple channels.
+This includes in-app bug reports with automatic context (session replay, console logs, device data), surveys (NPS, CSAT, CES), feature requests with voting, and qualitative feedback like interviews or open-ended responses.
+The software consolidates these signals so your team can spot patterns, identify critical issues, and make product decisions informed by data rather than guesswork.
+It also automates closing the loop—notifying users when their requested features ship or their bugs are fixed.

 What is the difference between NPS, CSAT, and CES?

-NPS (Net Promoter Score) measures customer loyalty: "On a scale of 0-10, how likely are you to recommend us to a colleague?"
-Responses of 9-10 are promoters, 0-6 are detractors.
-CSAT (Customer Satisfaction Score) measures satisfaction with a specific interaction on a 1-5 scale.
-CES (Customer Effort Score) measures how easy something was — low effort scores correlate with retention.
-NPS is strategic; CSAT and CES are tactical.
-Use all three.
+NPS (Net Promoter Score) measures customer loyalty with a single question: "On a scale of 0-10, how likely are you to recommend us to a colleague?"
+Responses of 9-10 are promoters, 7-8 are passives, and 0-6 are detractors.
+You calculate NPS as (% promoters) minus (% detractors).
+CSAT (Customer Satisfaction Score) measures satisfaction with a specific interaction: "How satisfied are you with your support experience?" on a 1-5 scale.
+CES (Customer Effort Score) measures how easy something was: "How easy was it to resolve your issue?"
+Low effort scores correlate with retention.
+NPS is a strategic metric, CSAT and CES are tactical.
+Use all three: NPS tracks overall health, CSAT/CES track specific interactions.

 How do I collect in-app feedback without annoying users?

 Timing and frequency are everything.
-Deploy feedback requests contextually — ask for NPS after users complete a positive interaction, not randomly.
+Deploy feedback requests contextually—ask for NPS after they've completed a positive interaction (finished onboarding, shipped a project), not randomly.
 Set frequency caps so users aren't surveyed more than once every 30 days.
 Use lightweight microsurveys (1-2 questions) instead of long forms.
-Make feedback widgets dismissible and non-intrusive.
-If completion drops below 15%, you're being too aggressive.
+Make feedback widgets dismissible and non-intrusive (a small button in the corner, not a modal blocking the UI).
+Test different triggers and measure completion rates and engagement—your feedback tool should tell you if surveys are annoying or if they're working.
+If completion drops below 15%, you're probably being too aggressive.

 Should feedback software integrate with my project management tools?

-Yes.
-Your team should be able to create a Jira or Linear ticket without leaving the feedback platform.
-This keeps your development workflow in one place and ensures developers see user context alongside the technical issue.
-Without integration, feedback gets retranslated, details get lost, and developers never see why a ticket matters.
+Yes, absolutely.
+When feedback rolls into your tool, your team should be able to create a Jira or Linear ticket without leaving the feedback platform.
+This keeps your development workflow in one place and ensures developers see user context (the bug report, session replay, feature votes) alongside the technical issue.
+Without integration, feedback gets retranslated into tickets, details get lost, and developers never see why a ticket matters.
+Integration also enables closing the loop—when you mark a bug fixed in your issue tracker, the feedback tool can automatically notify the user who reported it.

 What happens to feedback data if I stop using the tool?

-That depends on the tool's data retention policy.
-The best tools let you export all feedback as CSV or JSON so your data is portable.
-Some tools delete data after your subscription ends — check the terms before committing.
-Your feedback is a valuable asset and should be yours to keep.
+That depends on the tool's data retention policy and export capabilities.
+The best tools let you export all feedback as CSV or JSON, so your data is portable if you switch platforms.
+Some tools delete data automatically after your subscription ends (check the terms).
+Gleap gives you access to historical feedback and session replay data even after you downgrade, so you can analyze patterns over time.
+Ask your feedback tool vendor about data export and retention before committing.
+Your feedback is a valuable asset—it should be yours to keep.